MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/olivier-lefebvre/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (M. Sc.)
+  - Étudiants et étudiantes (Ph.
+D.)
 ---

 Olivier Lefebvre est étudiant au doctorat en informatique depuis 2021 et consacre ses recherches à l'apprentissage